ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+me in New Rochelle.
+He
+is called upon more -frequently than
+perhaps any of our writers for a story
+for some periodical at almost a mo­
+ments notice.
+He never fails in meet­
+ing these sudden calls, or in giving
+satisfaction to the editor or publisher
+for whom he writes.
+Mr. Habberton is
+in the prime of his manhood, lie is forty
+years of age, with high and finely
+rounded forehead and an abundance of
+dark wavy hair, His manner is frank
+and cordial; he is deliberate in speech,
+and a rapid conversationalist, who
+never has to hositato for a word.-
+New York Mail and Ex press.
 Score One For The Gamin.
 All who know Judge Bleckley and &#x27;Wm
 recall his long, waving hair and beard